particle-iot/docs/src/content/reference/device-os/firmware.md

 - Group 1: Pins D4, D5, and D6.
 - Group 0: Pin D7 and the RGB LED.
 This must use the default resolution of 8 bits (0-255) and frequency of 500 Hz.

 On the Tracker SoM, pins D0 - D9 can be used for PWM.
 Note that pins A0 - A7 are the same physical pin as D0 - D7.
 D8 is shared with TX (Serial1) and D9 is shared with RX (Serial1).
 When used for PWM, pins are assigned a PWM group.
 Each group must share the same frequency and resolution, but individual pins in the group can have a different duty cycle.

 - Group 3: RGB LED
 - Group 2: D8 (TX), D9 (RX)
 - Group 1: D4, D5, D6, D7
 - Group 1: D0, D1, D2, D3

-{{/if}}

-**NOTE:** When used with PWM capable pins, the `analogWrite()` function sets up these pins as PWM only.  {{#if has-dac}}This function operates differently when used with the [`Analog Output (DAC)`](#analog-output-dac-) pins.{{/if}}

-Additional information on which pins can be used for PWM output is available on the [pin information page](/reference/hardware/pin-info).
+{{note op="end"}}

+{{note op="start" type="gen2"}}
+- On the Photon, P1 and Electron, this function works on pins D0, D1, D2, D3, A4, A5, WKP, RX and TX with a caveat: PWM timer peripheral is duplicated on two pins (A5/D2) and (A4/D3) for 7 total independent PWM outputs.
+For example: PWM may be used on A5 while D2 is used as a GPIO, or D2 as a PWM while A5 is used as an analog input.
+However A5 and D2 cannot be used as independently controlled PWM outputs at the same time.
+- Additionally on the Electron, this function works on pins B0, B1, B2, B3, C4, C5.
+- Additionally on the P1, this function works on pins P1S0, P1S1, P1S6 (note: for P1S6, the WiFi Powersave Clock should be disabled for complete control of this pin. {{#if has-backup-ram}}See [System Features](#system-features)).{{/if}}

+The PWM frequency must be the same for pins in the same timer group.

+- On the Photon, the timer groups are D0/D1, D2/D3/A4/A5, WKP, RX/TX.
+- On the P1, the timer groups are D0/D1, D2/D3/A4/A5/P1S0/P1S1, WKP, RX/TX/P1S6.
+- On the Electron, the timer groups are D0/D1/C4/C5, D2/D3/A4/A5/B2/B3, WKP, RX/TX, B0/B1.
+{{note op="end"}}

 {{/if}} {{!-- has-pwm --}}